opnsense/docs/source/manual/how-tos/serial_access.rst

 Besides the web frontend, SSH and a locally connected monitor (if your device supports it), OPNsense can also be controlled via serial.
-Accessing OPNsense via serial is similar to accessing via SSH, but unlike SSH, the system can be accessed at any time, even when OPNsense is not running.
+Accessing OPNsense via serial is similar to accessing via SSH, but unlike SSH, the system can be accessed at any time, even when OPNsense is not accessible over the network.
 This makes it especially useful for installing OPNsense, for emergency troubleshooting when you accidentally cut off internet access as well as for major system upgrades.

 ------------